 Respecting your privacy:

-As a matter of Wessex Children's Hospice Trust policy, we do not sell, rent or pass on any information about you to other organisations.
+We do not sell, rent or pass on any information about you to other organisations.
 However, we may share your data with our subsidiary company.
 If you do not wish us to use this information in this way, please email us at: firstname.lastname@example.org.
-We may also need to pass on information when required by law or by regulatory body (for example, for a Gift Aid audit by HMRC or if asked by law enforcement agency).
+We may also need to pass on information when required by law or by regulatory body (for example, for a Gift Aid audit by HMRC or if asked by a law enforcement agency).

-We may provide third parties with overall information about visitors and users to our site, but this information, as explained above, is both aggregate and anonymous.
-Your privacy is protected.
+We may provide third parties with information about visitors and users to our site, but this information, as explained above, is both aggregate and anonymous.

 Occasionally, we employ agents to carry out tasks on our behalf, such as fulfilling orders or processing donations.
 These agents are bound by our data handling policy to protect your privacy just as we would ourselves.

 Under the General Data Protection regulations, there are a number of defined reasons that allow us to legitimately process your personal information.
 One of these reasons is called 'legitimate interests'.

 Under legitimate interests we can process personal information if we have a genuine and legitimate reason to do so and we are not infringing on your rights or best interests

 This allows us to use your information for our legitimate business interests to support the region’s life-limited and life-threatened children, young people and their families.